pirl/pirl-docs/src/staking/nominator_guide/how_to_unbound.md

 ![StakingView](media/unbound.png)

 ## Unbound
-If you want to unbound some pirl, just click on the 3 `dots` on the right of you choosen stashe then select `Unbound funds`
+If you want to unbound some pirl, just click on the 3 `dots` on the right of you choosen stash then select `Unbound funds`
 ![Unbound](media/unbound1.png)

 Then enter the amount you want to unbound and `submit transaction`